 ‘Sensitive information’ is a subset of personal information and includes personal information that could have serious ramifications for the individual concerned if used inappropriately.

-The sensitive information that we collect and hold about an individual will include any information necessary to provide legal services to the individual.
+The sensitive information that we collect and hold about an individual will include any information necessary to provide legal and other services to the individual.
 This may include:

 (a) health information;